 Remember that most long tube headers will require the use of either a mid-pipe that is included in the kit or that particular brand’s mid-pipe.
 Only a handful of long tube header offerings are made to connect to factory-sized cat-backs, so be sure to double check before purchasing!

 Installation for headers is a lot more involved than axle-back or cat-back installations.
-It requires removal of many engine accessories to mount properly, so we suggest you have a skilled technician help you out with the install.
+It requires the removal of many engine accessories to mount properly, so we suggest you have a skilled technician help you out with the install.

 To Tune Or Not To Tune...